 RaiBlocks, now known as Nano, was the first cryptocurrency to employ a “block-lattice” (or multi-dimensional blockchain), which frees the user from having to pay fees to miners, wait for network synchronization, and avoid lengthy transaction confirmation times.
 It also uses a decimal system similar to that of bitcoin, in which the smallest transferable unit of Nano is one-millionth of one unit (8 decimal places).

 History of Nano

 RaiBlocks was first released in February 2016 by bitcoin enthusiast Colin LeMahieu, in a quest to solve many of the problems inherent to classical blockchain structures, such as high transaction fees and long confirmation times.
-In doing so, he has more-or-less completely re-invented cryptocurrency by employing a unique approach to blockchain data transmission.
+In doing so, he has more or less wholly re-invented cryptocurrency by employing a unique approach to blockchain data transmission.
 From LeMahieu’s medium.com profile:

 “I first stumbled upon Bitcoin in 2010 and immediately saw the potential of decentralized currency.
-After four years of following Bitcoin and researching its capabilities, I began to worry about its flaws: scalability, transfer times, and high fees.
-Realizing these issues could potentially hinder its use as an everyday currency, in 2014 I embarked on a mission to design a payment system that solved these performance issues.”
+However, after four years of following Bitcoin and researching its capabilities, I began to worry about its flaws: scalability, transfer times, and high fees.
+Realizing these issues could potentially hinder its use as an everyday currency, in 2014, I embarked on a mission to design a payment system that solved these performance issues.”